What is the difference between natural and artificial turf?

 Artificial grass does not require any mowing, weeding or seeding, saving time and money on maintenance – but don’t be fooled!
 Artificial grass is not completely maintenance-free, as it still needs brushing to keep leaves and debris at bay, and also power-washing to prevent the build-up of finer sands and silts that sit on the surface and get trapped.

 If you’re striving for an eco-conscious attitude in everything you do, then natural grass is far better for the environment, thanks to the oxygen it produces.
-It also absorbs carbon dioxide from the atmosphere, takes in water to reduce runoff, and also provides a natural habitat for wildlife.
+It also absorbs carbon dioxide from the atmosphere, absorbs water to contribute to a reduction in runoff, and also exists as a natural habitat for local wildlife.

 Seeking the look and feel of real grass?
 Natural turf cannot be surpassed on this front and it’s this authentic character that is still sought by many of our customers.
 However, thanks to the advances of cutting-edge technology, artificial grass can now mimic the natural look of the real deal with a superb accuracy – though the true touch and scent of grass will not be 100% attainable by artificial means.